open-cluster-management-io/enhancements/enhancements/sig-architecture/15-resourcebasedscheduling/README.md

 	// Weight defines the weight of prioritizer.
 The value must be ranged in [0,10].
 	// +kubebuilder:validation:Minimum:=0
 	// +kubebuilder:validation:Maximum:=10
-	// +kubebuilder:default=1
+	// +kubebuilder:default:=1
-	// +required
+	// +optional
-	Weight int32 `json:"weight"`
+	Weight int32 `json:"weight,omitempty"`
 }
 ```

 ### 2. Creating a plugin, `resource`, to score managed clusters based on cluster resource usage.
-The plugin is registered as the below 4 prioritizers with different names, which are disabled by default (weight is 0).
+The plugin is registered as the below 4 resource prioritizers with different names, which are disabled by default (weight is 0).
 1. `ResourceRatioCPU`, it scores managed clusters according to allocatable to capacity ratio of CPU.
 2. `ResourceAllocatableCPU`, it scores managed clusters according to allocatable CPU.
 3. `ResourceRatioMemory`, it scores managed clusters according to allocatable to capacity ratio of Memory.